-If you fancy a break from the beach, the Refresh Hotel invites you for a splash in the pools, or why not stop by the Yyteri lookout tower for some beautiful views?
+If you fancy a break from the beach, the Yyteri Hotel & Spa invites you for a splash in the pools, or why not stop by the Yyteri Viewing Tower for some beautiful views?
 You can go birdwatching in the midst of beautiful nature, or book a boat tour and explore the sea.
 You could also go to Adventure Park Huikee, where there are courses for everyone: the small and the tall, the experienced and the cautious ones.

 There are also plenty of other activities in the area.
 There is something to do for everyone.